 Anastasia Magloire Williams, illus. by Alleanna Harris, Dec.

-Spotlights Ida B. Wells, a groundbreaking journalist and civil rights activist in the decades after the Civil War who spoke out against injustice wherever she saw it.
-Part of a new graphic novel series on women who have impacted the world.
-Ages 7-10.
+This spotlight on Ida B. Wells, a groundbreaking journalist and civil rights activist in the decades after the Civil War who spoke out against injustice wherever she saw it, is part of a new graphic novel series on women who have impacted the world.
+Ages 7–10.

 It’s Her Story: Shirley Chisholm: A Graphic Novel

-Introduces Shirley Chisholm, the first Black woman elected to the U.S. Congress, where she served for seven terms, and in 1972 was the first Black person to seek the nomination of President of the United States from a major party.
-Part of a new graphic novel series on women who have impacted the world.
-Ages 7-10.
+This introduction to Shirley Chisholm—the first Black woman elected to the U.S. Congress, where she served for seven terms, who in 1972 became the first Black person to seek the nomination of a major party for president of the United States—is part of a new graphic novel series on women who have impacted the world.
+Ages 7–10.

 I Am Able to Shine

-A story about embracing your identity and finding your voice, inspired in part by Watari’s experiences growing up Asian American and illustrated by her husband, a Pixar artist.
-Ages 3-7.
+A story about embracing one’s identity and finding one’s voice, inspired in part by Watari’s experiences growing up Asian American, and illustrated by her husband, a Pixar artist.
+Ages 3–7.